St. Clair Shores, Michigan Therapists

 Barriers to Health Care

 Barriers to health care include cost and lack of insurance.
 Additionally, inadequate transportation keeps people from getting needed help.
 Lack of awareness about mental health and services may keep some from treatment.
-Lastly, cultural barriers include fear of the system and a public misperception of the undeserved.
+Lastly, cultural barriers include fear of the system and a public misperception of the underserved.